Sporchezian/EXP-3/README.md

 # EXP-3
-EXPT NO: 3				STAIR CASE WIRING
+## EXPT NO: 3				STAIR CASE WIRING

-AIM
+## AIM:
 To control the status of the given lamp by using two–way switches.

-APPARATUS REQUIRED:
+## APPARATUS REQUIRED

-S. No.
-Name of the apparatus
-Range / Type
-Quantity

 1	Incandescent Lamp	60W	1 No.
 2	Lamp Holder	Pendent Type	1 No.